SlavPH/WifiD/README.md

 # Wifi D
->Easy wifi connector using nmcli
+>Simple wifi menu using nmcli

 # Installation
 **[1]** Make sure you have `nmcli, git, python3, pip` installed on your machine